ughhuh/go-email-server/README.md

 todo

-- document the steps performed in the PSQL processor and quickly explain PSQL methods
-- document the steps performed in the MIME parser
 - in thesis mention how processor decoration is done with ProcessorConstructor
-- revisit all comments in files and convert them into documentation
+- revisit all comments in files and clean up docstrings
-- briefly explain default processor functionalities
-- document database connecting
-- document database queries performed
 - document future improvements

 ## Processors